Dorif/fragalyseqt/README.md

 FragalyseQt makes no changes in analysed files, so if you wish to save analysis results - you must export them in CSV.

+## FragalyseQt hotkeys.
+Ctrl+O - open file for analysis.
+Ctrl+E - export analysis results in CSV.
+Ctrl+I - export internal analysis in CSV (Only 3500 and SeqStudio series).
+F1 - About.

 ## What features are planned for FragalyseQt?

 Currently, I plan to add bining support to allow automated genotyping using FragalyseQt.